Anyway, it sounded great. AGI could solve death, bring wealth to all, and automate all of the stuff that we don't like to do.

 Compute governance might slow the race to the "ocean" — but it doesn't stop it.

-Further, by concentrating development into a few large companies and countries, it can reduce the diversity of safety approaches — without even stopping the competitive dynamics that were trying to stop.
+Further, by concentrating development into a few large companies and countries, it can reduce the diversity of safety approaches — without even stopping the competitive dynamics that we were trying to stop.
+These few companies and countries will continue to race each other.

-- Pause... somehow: Pause development of strong AGI (or ASI) until we figure it out.
-Extremely diffito enforce — but could actually work.
+Pause... somehow: Pause development of strong AGI (or ASI) until we figure it out.
+Extremely difficult to enforce — but could actually work.

 The only way to control the larger-scale problem, and to prevent human disempowerment, is to somehow prevent all autonomous AGIs from leaving our "island" of human-compatibility.